Last Updated: 2021-01-20

 Volunteered Information: We only collect personal information from you if you choose to share such information with us.
-For example, you may be required to provide us with certain Personal Information to register with the Site, sign up for certain services available through the Site, complete transactions via the Site, contact Raiven, or respond to surveys, questionnaires or applications.
+For example, you may be required to provide us with certain Personal Information to register with the Site, sign up for certain services available through the Site, complete transactions via the Site, contact Raiven, or respond to surveys, questionnaires, or applications.

 Data Collected Automatically: When you access Raiven’s Site, Raiven automatically collects industry-standard non-identifying information, such as usage data and device data.
-Raiven collects and uses this type of information to helps us understand how users interact with the Site, to provide you with a more relevant experience, to analyze spending behavior, and to enhance the services we offer.
+Raiven collects and uses this type of information to help us understand how users interact with the Site, to provide you with a more relevant experience, to analyze spending behavior, and to enhance the services we offer.
 We may also collect this information with our affiliates to monitor the attractiveness of our Site, to improve its performance or content, and to ensure that it is working properly.